skrt0215/skrt0215/README.md

 **Digital Craftsman (Developer/Student)**

-👋 Hello!
-I am currently a full-time student at the New York Institute of Technology pursuing a computer science degree.
-I am interested in AI Development and machine learning and am aspiring to develop AI in my future.
+👋 I am currently a full-time student in my senior year at the New York Institute of Technology pursuing a computer science degree.
+I am interested in AI Development and machine learning and am aspiring to continue my work in machine learning and AI.

 ###